-Option Explicit directives is used to set the variable declaration mode which controls whether or not variables (section $\underline{2.3}$) may be implicitly declared (section $\underline{5.6.10}$) within the containing module (section $\underline{4.2}$).
+Option Explicit directives is used to set the variable declaration mode which controls whether or not variables (section 2.3) may be implicitly declared (section 5.6.10) within the containing module (section 4.2).

-'''

 option-explicit-directive = "Option" "Explicit"

-'''

-- If an <option-explicit-directive> is present within a module, the variable declaration mode of the module is explicit-mode. - If an <option-explicit-directive> is not present within a module, the variable declaration mode of the module is implicit-mode.
+- If an <option-explicit-directive> is present within a module, the variable declaration mode of the module is explicit-mode. - If an <option-explicit-directive> is not present within a module, the variable declaration mode of the module is implicit-mode. - An <option-explicit-directive> may occur at most once in a <procedural-module-declarationsection> or <class-module-declaration-section>. - If a <procedural-module-declaration-section> or <class-module-declaration-section> does not contain a <option-explicit-directive> the variable declaration mode for the module is implicitmode.